 I was a proud teenaged guitar player in my hometown of Edmonton before being introduced to the bass at age 17.
 After graduating from high school, I studied jazz and world music at Grant MacEwan University before heading East to Montreal.
 In 2004, I received my Bachelor of Music degree at McGill University where I studied closely with members of the Orchestre Symphonique de Montréal.
 Under the tutelage of the Orpheus Chamber Orchestra founding member, Don Palma, I was awarded my Master of Music from Yale University School of Music.
 During my time at Yale, I made my debut at Carnegie Hall in New York and worked with world-class artists from around the world.
 After a year at Boston’s New England Conservatory, I joined the Kitchener-Waterloo Symphony Orchestra as principal bass in 2008.

-During my time in the region, I have appeared as soloist with the Kitchener-Waterloo Symphony and Kitchener-Waterloo chamber Orchestra, performed with the Penderecki String Quartet, the NUMUS Ensemble, and worked with the KW Chamber Music Society in Waterloo, the InnerChamber Series in Stratford and the Colours of Music Festival in Barrie.
+Over the last few years, I’ve played as guest principal bass with the National Arts Centre Orchestra, the Hamilton Philharmonic, the London Symphonia, and the Niagara Symphony.
+From the time I moved to the region, I have appeared as soloist several times with the Kitchener-Waterloo Symphony and Kitchener-Waterloo chamber Orchestra, performed with the Penderecki String Quartet, the NUMUS Ensemble, worked with the KW Chamber Music Society in Waterloo, the InnerChamber Series in Stratford and the Colours of Music Festival in Barrie.

 In 2009, I was selected as one of only 5 Canadians chosen to be part of the very first “YouTube Symphony Orchestra,” where 90 musicians from 27 countries were selected from thousands of entries to perform a concert at Carnegie Hall, under music director Michael Tilson Thomas.